 7Pm Thursday, March 31st.
 GREY HOUSE 51 Bader Lane, Kingston ON

-Matt Soltys is a long-time cheap viagra activist in the area of settler-indigenous solidarity from Guelph Ontario.
+Matt Soltys is a long-time activist in the area of settler-indigenous solidarity from Guelph Ontario.
 His workshop comes from an understanding that colonialism is not an issue for Indigenous people alone to deal with.
 It encourages non-Native people to see the ways colonialism is all around us and within us – and how to deconstruct and transform both social relations and the many layers of colonialism within our hearts and min…ds.

 In more detail, this workshop employs interactive discussion, historical

 documents, treaty texts, maps and images to explore the history of

 colonization around the Great Lakes, the ways in which non-Native people

 are signatories to treaties which are currently being broken (and the

 responsibilities carried therein), and the ways colonialism impoverishes